 With your consent we will process your personal data to:

 - Enable you to enter prize draws-Information on the personal data required to enter and how long we retain this data will be made available in the terms and conditions for each prize.

 We may also ask for your consent to use your personal data for other purposes.
 You will be given additional information for each purpose and have the right to withdraw your consent at any time.

-Where we process sensitive personal data, we will rely on the conditions in Article 9 of the GDPR: explicit consent, vital interests, legal claims, substantial public interest, occupational medicine, archiving/research.
+Where we process sensitive personal data, we will rely on the conditions in Article 9 of the Data Protection legislation: explicit consent, vital interests, legal claims, substantial public interest, occupational medicine, archiving/research.

 In order to provide our services we need to collect and use your personal data.
 Below is a list of what this may include:

-* Denotes information which may contain data classified as sensitive personal data/special categories of personal data under the GDPR and as such is subject to a greater level of control, care, and protection.
+* Denotes information which may contain data classified as sensitive personal data/special categories of personal data under the Data Protection legislation and as such is subject to a greater level of control, care, and protection.

 ^ Denotes information which you provide on a voluntary basis or where you are given the option of “prefer not to say” or "information refused".